top of page

 There are multiple ways to build and maintain love maps.

-Building and updating Love Maps is a constant process that requires effort and intention from both partners.
-By investing time and energy in understanding each other's worlds, couples can strengthen their emotional connection and create a more satisfying and resilient relationship.
-My prescription for your marriage today is to be curious about your partner and start a conversation to get to know them on a deeper level.
+Building and updating Love Maps is something you need to work on consistently.
+It takes effort and intention from both of you.
+By truly investing time and energy into understanding each other’s worlds, you’ll strengthen your emotional connection and create a relationship that’s more satisfying and resilient.

 bottom of page